kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.11.0/getting-started/quick-start.md

     <th>Safari</th>
     <th>Firefox</th>
     <th>Edge</th>
+    <th>IE11</th>
   </tr>
   <tr>
     <td>○</td>
     <td>○</td>
     <td>○</td>
     <td>○</td>
+    <td>△</td>
   </tr>
 </table>

-> The components have been tested in the latest version of each supported browser.
+> The components have been tested in the latest version of each supported browser.<br>
+> Kintone UI Component v1 does not work properly in IE11 due to the balance with the library currently used by Kintone.

-> You can preview the components in the Overview section in each component's reference page.
+> You can preview the components in the Overview section in each component's reference page.<br>
+> Please be noted that it is not supported in IE11.